gillesboisson/blender-probes-export/readme.md

 ### Compute and Packing

-Cumpute phase (In development) load renderered image into blender and use internal blender openGL API to compute irradiance, create reflectance level and pack final data in textures sheet for fast integration
+Cumpute phase  load renderered image into blender and use internal blender openGL API to compute irradiance, create reflectance level and pack final data in textures sheet for fast integration.
+Data are exported as JSON and PNG texture sheet, one for each probe

-(TBD)
+#### Data

+TBD

 ### Scene probes data

 Scene probes data are exported as JSON and includes all probes attributes and a link to data texture